 In Drupal, hierarchical content is organised in hierarchical menus.
 Menu items are either created with the node or added via the menu management.
 Drupal allows for a number of menus per site.
 Every menu has a menu block (the public display of the menu) and menu blocks are placed via the Drupal block management.

-Drupal Taxonomy, Vocabularies, and Terms
+Drupal Taxonomies, Vocabularies, and Terms

 Taxonomies